-The beauty of retirement is that you can take a trip, whenever you want, even at short notice and I am determined to make the most of it.
+The beauty of retirement is that you can take a trip, whenever you want, even at short notice so we decided to extend a wedding invitation into a trip around the North of Ireland.

 Last week my husband and I went to Ireland for 8 days.
 We were going to a wedding (the daughter of our bridesmaid!), and decided to turn it into a short trip.
 I was born and brought up in Northern Ireland, but like many of my schoolfriends, went away to university and never went back to Northern Ireland to live.